junqingchang/torch-voc-with-gui/README.md

 Model 1 consist of Color Jitters to augment the image.
 Training is done by `ColorMeOver5Times.py`

 Model 2 consist of an additional Average Pooling layer at the end of resnet18 and jitter augmentations.
-Training is done by `ColorFlipEditedRes`
+Training is done by `ColorFlipEditedRes.py`

 Both files consist of hyperparameters that can be edited.